International Encyclopedia of Rehabilitation

 Selection of Topics

 The topics for the 400 articles were drawn from several sources.
-These include the International Classification of Functioning, Disability and Health (ICF), the thesaurus that is used to search the REHABDATA database (http://www.naric.com/search/) as well as the CIRRIE database of international rehabilitation research (http://cirrie.buffalo.edu/database/) and the International Index and Dictionary of Rehabilitation and Social Integration (IIDRSI) (http://www.med.univ-rennes1.fr/iidris/).
+These include the International Classification of Functioning, Disability and Health (ICF), the thesaurus that is used to search the REHABDATA database (http://www.naric.com/search/) as well as the CIRRIE database of international rehabilitation research (http://cirrie.buffalo.edu/database/) and the International Index and Dictionary of Rehabilitation and Social Integration (IIDRSI) (formerly at http://www.med.univ-rennes1.fr/iidris/).
 The intent is to provide coverage of the field of rehabilitation comprehensively, although not exhaustively.

 Selection of Authors